- adam55556

 Grade bearing- concrete foundation with rectangular cross section running around the perimeter of the house under exterior walls.

-Used where the surface soil's load-bearing capacity is less then the anticipated design loads.
+Used where the surface soil's load-bearing capacity is less then the expected design loads.

 Isolated column pads- used to carry and spread concentrated loads